- Flowers are typically white, but can also be pink or purple.

 - Maintain healthy vegetation through proper range management and grazing practices.

-- As seed is the primary mode of reproduction, preventing plants going to seed is an effective step in reducing the population over time.
+- As seed is the primary mode of reproduction, an effective way to reduce the population over time is to prevent plants from going to seed.
 Mechanical treatment should occur before plants produce flowers.

 - Knapweed can be hand-pulled, ideally before producing seed.
 This will need to be monitored and repeated annually as the seeds can remain viable in soil for at least eight years.